CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

   - `username` The value is a username associated with the contact (e.g. for social media, or an IM client).
 A label property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
+- preferredContactMethod: String (optional)
+  Defines the preferred contact method.
+The value MUST be the property name of one of the ContactInformation lists: `emails`, `phones`, `online`, `other`.
 - addresses: Address[] (optional).
   An array of Address objects, containing physical locations associated with the contact.
 - notes: String (optional).